 - Advice prior to making an application resulting from an enforcement investigation

-- Proposals that need permission other than free services and those in listed above and in levels 2 and 3 below including other changes of use, advertisement and other related application
+- Proposals that need permission other than free services listed above and those covered in Levels 2 and 3 below

 - A meeting followed by written advice on major developments.
 These are:

 - Applications for 10 residential units or more

 - Residential sites of 0.5 ha or more